pjakiela/ECON379/L1-why-evaluate.md

 # Module 1: Why Evaluate?

+# Also: Who?
+What?
+Where?
+When?

 ## Readings
 _Impact Evaluation in Practice_: Chapters 1 and 2